younis3/rss-feed/README.md

 # rss-feed
 Sync latest RSS feed from globes website.
-Select and open articles inside the app.
+Select and view articles within the app.